broadinstitute/warp/website/docs/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/README.md

 ## Contact us
-Please help us make our tools better by contacting [Kylee Degatano](mailto:kdegatano@broadinstitute.org) for pipeline-related suggestions or questions.
+Please help us make our tools better by contacting [the WARP team](mailto:warp-pipelines-help@broadinstitute.org) for pipeline-related suggestions or questions.

 ## Licensing